NOAA-GFDL/HPC-ME/ppp/README.md

 #### <ins>Data files

-Additionally, history files and grid spec files
+Additionally, history files and grid spec files are needed.

 **If on Gaea**, history files and grid spec files are usually available in a certain location; retrieve their locations